fernandoehs/HackerNewsApp/README.md

 Hacker News Android App - Made with Kotlin

  Simple app that request, the latests HackerNews posts and allows to delete items from the client.
- The news are saved into a local database.

 Libraries:
 * [Retrofit](https://square.github.io/retrofit/) to make api calls to an HTTP web service.